zhaoalex/MusicPlusOne/README.md

 # Current Bugs
 * Harmony may be an octave higher than it should be at times
+* All data is currently stored in the first measure of melody instead of in the stream itself

+# Debug
+To run debug mode, simply run start.py from the terminal with the first argument as "debug": python start.py debug

+In debug mode, an extra button will pop up saying "DEBUG: Hrmnize".
+By clicking that button, MusicPlusOne will harmonize directly instead of exporting to a MIDI file first.
+However, this will cause many visual, rhythm-based, and note-based errors, therefore making this option faster but much more broken.
+To fix all errors, simply export to MIDI instead and open in MuseScore or equivalent.

 # Future goals
 * Multiple chords per measure
 * 16th note (or smaller) resolution
 * Polyphonic melody support
+* Generate harmony rhythm based on the melody
+* Add more harmony rhythms